rhondusmithwick/CellSociety/Design.md

 display error messages indicating bad inputs or empty data errors.
 * Contain a pause and resume button for users to be able to periodically stop the simulation.
-* Contain a step forward button which will allow users to skip the simulation forward a set number of steps at one time, ie. a certain number of update steps will be called while the grid appearance is not updated.
+* Contain a step forward button which will allow users to skip the simulation forward a set number of steps at one time, i.e.. a certain number of update steps will be called while the grid appearance is not updated.
 The grid appearance will then be updated after the final state to reflect the new state.
 * Include a fast-forward and a slow-down button which will increase the step rate or slow down the step rate respectively.

-Below are example images of what the simulation sceen with the two sub-screens described above will look like.
+Below are example images of what the simulation screen with the two sub-screens described above will look like.
 ![](Design_Images/User_Interface_Image_With_Many_Cells.png "User Interface Image With Many Cells")
 		A sample user interface screen showing a grid with many cells
 ![](Design_Images/User_Interface_Image _With_Less_Cells.png "User Interface Image With Less Cells")
 		A sample user interface screen showing a grid with fewer cells

-To first start the simulation program, a simulation must be choosen from the drop down menu.
+To first start the simulation program, a simulation must be chosen from the drop down menu.
 The initial size for the cells and grid will be initial parameters set in the XML file for each simulation and read into the program from these files.
 Selecting a simulation from the drop down menu while another is running will shut down the current simulation and begin the newly selected one.
 The Cell Society class will be listening for inputs from the drop down menu and, when an input is